Home breadcrumb back arrow Back to All Blog

 • AI-powered organization and categorization: Automatically organize and categorize contracts based on their content, making it easy to find what you need when you need it.

-• Centralized repository: Store all contracts in a secure, searchable, cloud-based repository with granular access controls.
+• Centralized repository: Store all your contracts in a secure, searchable, cloud-based repository with granular access controls.

 • Optical character recognition (OCR): Ensure that even scanned documents are fully searchable, maximizing the value of your contract data.